 5. Recognize and reward coaching behaviours.
 This probably seems obvious and yet very, very few organizations are good at rewarding behaviours they want to encourage.
 For example, most organizations want leaders to work collaboratively toward organizational goals.
 And yet, most organizations reward leaders for the outcomes of the division they lead, not the outcomes of the overall leadership team they’re on.
 So, reward folks for using good coaching as a leadership tool rather than always being “in control” — reward them for not always being right, for not holding a firm hand on the keel to make sure everyone does things ‘the right way’ (i.e., their way without creativity or exploration of others), for fostering ideas, for managing risks while trying creative new approaches.

 Who do you think will be enthusiastic about trying a coach approach?
 Who might be resistant?
-What will it take to build confidence in a coach approach and get your leaders and managers to try it?
+What will it take to build confidence in a professional coaching approach in Canada and get your leaders and managers to try it?